Danpiel/Discord.RSS.Wiki/Profile-Management.md

 In general if you don't want trash lying around in your database don't remove manually remove feeds from `sources`.
 Instead, remove them from Discord with the command `rssremove` as explained in the section below.
 Deleting the channel or removing the bot from the server will also purge any traces of the guild from the configs and the database.

 If the database is getting too large, deleting the database is perfectly fine.
-The bot will create a new database, just as it did on first startup.
+The bot will create a new database, just as it did on first startup, and all articles of all feeds of that time will be stored as "seen".